omkarcloud/google-maps-scraper/README.md

 **Don't have Node.js or Python?
 No problem!**

-You can easily run this tool within Gitpod, a cloud-based development environment.
-We'll cover how to set that up later.
+You can easily run this tool within Gitpod, a cloud-based development environment, by following [these steps](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-i-dont-have-python-or-im-facing-errors-when-setting-up-the-scraper-on-my-pc-how-to-solve-it).
 ## 🚀 Getting Started

 Let's get started by following these super simple steps: